 One of the great things about PD is that it allows more freedom in diet than in-hospital hemodialysis.
 Because the patient is dialyzing daily and PD is a more gentle form of dialysis, the body is better able to process foods including minerals and nutrients.
 However, there still are some restrictions.

 Every person has different needs and restrictions when it comes to foods and liquids.
 The renal dietitian will customize a special diet just for the patient.
 Always talk to the dietitian if there are concerns about nutritional needs.
-As well, MRP has kidney friendly cookbooks available through MRP’s main office or the renal dietitian.
-Additional resources and information can be found on the MRP website: www.kidneyhealth.ca.
+Visit the Nutrition & Peritoneal Dialysis section by clicking the button below.